tsawan/blog/src/pages/playing-with-xstate/index.md

 cta: "none"
 ---

 I have been reading about XState by @davidkpiano and wanted to try how it could simplify the frontend code.
-Recently I got involved in a proof of concept rewrite of a small accounting application and while going through a CRUD form, found this code to enable/disable toolbar buttons.
+Recently I got involved in a proof of concept rewrite of a small accounting application and while going through a CRUD form, I found this code to enable/disable toolbar buttons.

 ```jsx
 // visual basic code